frobijn/nF_nanoframework.github.io/content/versioning/tools-configuration.md

 - `DeviceTypes` is a list of device types the project is designed to be deployed to.
 The name *Virtual nanoDevice* refers the the Virtual nanoDevice, all other names must have been defined in *DeviceTypeTargets*.
 - `Platforms` is a list of platforms the project is designed to be deployed to.
 This is shorthand to select all named devices in *DeviceTypeTargets* that match the specified platform.
 - `VirtualDeviceSerialPort` is the serial port to use for a Virtual nanoDevice where applications can be deployed to by the Visual Studio extension.
 The default is "COM30".
-- `ReservedSerialPorts` and `AllowedSerialPorts` are used to limit the serial ports used in the discovery of real hardware nanoDevices.
+- `ReservedSerialPorts` are used to limit the serial ports used in the discovery of real hardware nanoDevices.
 In the discovery process .NET nanoFramework software tries to communicate via the serial port, and some devices do not appreciate that.
 If you only have a few of these devices, you can add their serial port to the `ReservedSerialPorts` array as these are excluded from the discovery of real hardware nanoDevices.
-Alternatively you can list the serial ports typically used by the nanoDevices to the `AllowedSerialPorts` array; only these ports are probed in the discovery process.
 As the Virtual Device is not a real hardware nanoDevice, the *VirtualDeviceSerialPort* is considered to be part of the *ReservedSerialPorts* even if it is not present in the array.

 A path to a directory or file can be specified relative to the directory the `nano.devices.json` file resides in.
 It can also be an absolute path, and the path may contain environment variables like `%USERPROFILE%`.
 Instead of a `\` a '/' may be used.
 So `../.nanoFramework/Firmware`, `c:\ProgramData\nanoFramework\Firmware` and `%USERPROFILE%/.nanoFramework/Firmware` are all valid paths.